Available 24X7 Call For Free Consultation (281) 587-1111

 What is the Texas Wrongful Death Statute of Limitations?

 In Texas, the statute of limitations for filing a wrongful death lawsuit is two years from the date of the deceased person’s death.
-This means that the surviving family members must file their lawsuit within two years of the date of death, or they will be barred from bringing a claim.
+This means that surviving family members must file their lawsuit within two years of the date of death; otherwise, they will be barred from bringing a claim.
 However, there are some exceptions to this rule, such as if the deceased person was a minor or if the surviving family members were mentally or physically incapacitated at the time of the death.

 How Do Insurance Companies Try to Blame the Victim After a Fatal Accident?